Central Limit Theorems for Transition Probabilities of Controlled Markov Chains: Conclusion

 Building on this foundation, we show that plug-in estimators of the value, Q-, and advantage functions under arbitrary stationary target policies—as well as the value of the estimated optimal policy—also satisfy CLTs.
 All results hold under general, possibly history-dependent logging policies, providing a unified large-sample framework for model-based offline policy evaluation (OPE) and optimal policy recovery (OPR) in reinforcement learning.

 Several directions for future work are possible.
-First, translating the asymptotic results into practical error bars via confidence intervals for policy value estimation would make the framework directly applicable in offline reinforcement learning.
-Second, refining the testability criteria to close the gap between the current sufficiency results and necessary impossibility statements would delineate precisely when asymptotic inference is attainable.
-Third, extending the theory to infinite or continuous state–action spaces, as suggested by the adaptive density estimation work in Markov settings \citep{banerjee2025adaptiveestimationtransitiondensity}, and to continuous-time controlled processes, would markedly broaden the scope of rigorous statistical inference of controlled Markov chains and its applications in reinforcement learning.
+Analyzing the higher-order accuracy and finite-sample performance of the confidence sets and intervals for OPE and OPR derived from our asymptotic results would provide a deeper understanding of their practical reliability in offline reinforcement learning.
+Refining the testability criteria to close the gap between the current sufficiency results and necessary impossibility statements would delineate precisely when asymptotic inference is attainable.
+Finally, extending the theory to infinite \citep{kontorovich_concentration_2008} or continuous state–action spaces, as suggested by the adaptive density estimation work in Markov settings \citep{sart_estimation_2014}, and to continuous-time controlled processes, would markedly broaden the scope of rigorous statistical inference of controlled Markov chains and its applications in reinforcement learning.